tp/page/content/articles/2019-05-03-http-request-flutter-test.md

 Generally that seems like a good default behavior to avoid external dependencies and hence reduce flakyness in tests.
 But what if you really want to make HTTP requests in your tests?

 <div class="note">HTTP requests are disabled for a good reason.
-Before enabling them, think abhout whether you have an even better reason to do so.</div>
+Before enabling them, think about whether you have an even better reason to revert that behavior.</div>

 Since making outgoing requests in tests is discouraged, the usual advice is to use a mock client (for example [`MockClient`](https://pub.dartlang.org/documentation/http/latest/testing/MockClient-class.html) from the `http` package).